hwipl/blog/drafts/dns_with_bind_and_ansible/README.md

 ### Deployment

 The DNS servers can be installed and configured with the Ansible role, configuration and playbook described above.
-You can use the following Ansible
+You can use the following [ansible-playbook][ansible-playbook] commands:
-commands:

 ```console
 $ # site 1